 Social Impact Regulation as a Compromise

 One reason to tolerate risk to religious normativity is if the costs of conflict—both interpersonal and legal—are greater than the costs of tolerance.
 If this is the case, educational leaders might compromise religious normativity to reduce and avoid the price of conflict.
 The leaders’ narratives support the possibility that the conflict is at least personally costly, as reflected in its description as “agonizing” (J32), “painful” (J27), “really, really tough” (C9), and a “PR nightmare” (C13).
 Their accounts often disclose emotional competition between moral principles and empathy to the nonconformist (“I see her tears and feel her pain,” said J2).
-Such empathy can also be reasoned in religious terms—as compassion, love, solidarity (Barak-Corren 2016)—creating an internal conflict between competing religious values.
+Such empathy can also be reasoned in religious terms—as compassion, love, forgiveness—creating an internal conflict between competing religious values.
+The San Francisco healthcare agreement is a classic example of social impact regulation as compromise.
+The agreement was enabled by a sophisticated imposition of privacy on the relational identity of healthcare beneficiaries and was justified to “local Catholic critics” as a compromise, needed “to prohibit local government from forcing our Catholic agencies” to recognize domestic partnerships.
+An identical policy was adopted by the Catholic Church in Michigan in 2016 and was also presented as a compromise “due to recent changes in Federal law…The inclusion of the LDA (Legally Domiciled Adults) benefit allows for the MCC health plan to be both legally compliant and consistent with Church teaching.”

 Prior research indicates that when people experience conflicts between competing cognitive states they are motivated to resolve them in various ways (Festinger 1962; Shultz, Léveillé, and Lepper 1999).
 Distinctions of sphere and role can emerge as a solution because they provide a middle way.
-On one hand, they enable the preservation of religious order at the institutional and formal level (thus satisfying, at this level, the commitment to preserve religious norms).
-On the other hand, the distinctions allow for tolerance and inclusion at the local level (thus satisfying, at this level, the relational need in contact, empathy and compassion).
-Distinguishing the institutional from the personal offers the potential of sustaining both community norms and community members.
-This gain can be substantial enough to encourage religious communities to relinquish strict enforcement of their norms and focus their efforts on reducing the social impact of nonconformity.
-How much these distinctions attempt to avoid legal conflict and how much they attempt to avoid intra-community conflict is not always clear and can be further explored in future studies.
-Notably, this is not necessarily the most pressing question.
-The treatment of sexual nonconformists, either as employees or as students, is by definition a legal issue, even if by ways of legal exemption.
-It is also deeply cultural, as superintendent O’Malley observed: “If you work for a religious-based organization that employs people, we're going to have conflict, because society doesn't necessarily agree with the teachings of religion.”
+On one hand, they preserve religious order at the institutional and formal level.
+On the other hand, they preserve nonconformists as part of the community.
+The distinctions thus offer to sustain both community norms and community members.
+If this gain is substantial—what could be related to demographic and social status considerations—it can encourage religious communities to relinquish strict enforcement of their norms and focus their efforts on reducing the social impact of nonconformity.